NWSL players pause games, recognize 2 who alleged misconduct

 “Tonight, we reclaim our place on the field, because we will not let our joy be taken from us,” the NWSL Players’ Association said in a statement released Wednesday night.
 “But this is not business as usual.”

-The league had just returned to the field after calling off last weekend’s games while it came to terms with the allegations leveled last week against former Courage coach Paul Riley, who was subsequently fired.
+The league returned to the field Wednesday night after calling off last weekend’s games while it came to terms with the allegations leveled last week against former North Carolina Courage coach Paul Riley, who was subsequently fired.

-Earlier in the day, the owner of the Courage apologized for the franchise’s “failure” to create an environment where players felt safe in coming forward.
+Earlier Wednesday, the owner of the Courage apologized for the franchise’s “failure” to create an environment where players felt safe in coming forward.

 Courage owner Steve Malik’s statement in an open letter was the team’s first public comment beyond the announcement of Riley’s dismissal last Thursday.
 The allegations rocked the league and led to the resignation of National Women’s Soccer League Commissioner Lisa Baird.